Rules and Regulations

 Progression for Tournaments with Various Ability Levels:

-1 rating = Can roll for 1 minute or more with another roller of equal ability without the use of Key Log Resistance Trainers.
+- 0 Trainer rating: Can roll for 1 minute or more, with another roller, without the use of Key Log Yellow Trainers.

-2 rating = Can roll for 1 minute or more with another roller of equal ability using one Key Log Resistance Trainers.
+- 1 Trainer rating: Can roll for 1 minute or more, with another roller, using one Key Log Yellow Trainers.

-#3 rating = Can roll for 1 minute or more with another roller of equal ability using two Key Log Resistance Trainers.
+- 2 Trainer rating: Can roll for 1 minute or more, with another roller, using two Key Log Yellow Trainers.

-#4 rating = Can roll for 1 minute or more with another roller using three Key Log Resistance Trainers.
+- 3 Trainer rating: Can roll for 1 minute or more, with another roller, using three Key Log Yellow Trainers.